'It's being left in the dark,' mother of murdered Idaho student says of police investigation - KTVZ

 “We’re running around for hours just not knowing what was going on, what happened,” she explained. “… We found out by people calling us.
 And the sheriff showed up about three hours later.”

+Shanon Gray, an attorney for Goncalves, met earlier this week with the Moscow Police Department and said investigators have done a poor job communicating with families.

+“Families should never find out information from a news release, or an interview,” Gray told CNN.
+“They should find that information ahead of time.”

-She also described learning about the police interest in a white Hyundai sedan seen in the area around the time of the murders not from investigators but from reading about it in a news release sent to her by someone else.
+Goncalves described learning about the police interest in a white Hyundai sedan seen in the area around the time of the murders not from investigators, but from reading about it in a news release sent to her by someone else.

+“My first thought just started being like, how long have they had this information?
+Where do they get this information?
+Was it on a camera?”
+Goncalves said.

+The Moscow Police Department disputed Goncalves’ characterization, telling CNN they reached out to her attorney via email the same day they made their request to the general public seeking information regarding the white sedan.
+Authorities are sorting through tens of thousands of registered vehicles that fit the criteria of one spotted near the residence the night of the attacks, the Moscow Police Department said in a news release Thursday.

 Goncalves said her family learned graphic details of their daughter’s autopsy when a woman from the coroner’s office called and asked her 17-year-old daughter if she wanted to know the findings.